I started this project in my teenage bedroom I was 12,

 Size 36

-2009 : Officially landed in Paris with some of mentors in my heart, it was probably Hedi Slimane or a rock band
+In 2009 I also officially landed in Paris with some mentors in my heart, it was probably Hedi Slimane or a rock band

 Portrait, 2009